sui-foundation/enoki-example-app/README.md

     - Client ID: The client given by your desired auth provider

     When creating a key for this demo app, select `Google` and paste your google client id.
+Follow the [instructions](#getting-your-google-client-id) to get your client id from Google.

     Your auth provider should look something like this:
     ![New Auth Provider](images/new-auth-provider.png)